giorgosrou/ip-map-explorer-Frontend/README.md

 ## Introduction

 This is a coding test for the position of Full Stack Engineer at Skyqraft.
 The test is divided into two parts: a frontend part and a backend part.
-The frontend part is to be done in React and the backend part is to be done in Python.
+The frontend part is to be done in React and the backend part is to be done in (preferrably) Python.
 The test is expected to take approximately 4 hours to complete.

 > We have designed this test in a way that would be as fun as possible, and give you the ability to host it and showcase on your github profile in the future.
 We hope you enjoy it!